 Las Vegas Audio Club

 The Las Vegas Audio Club (LVAC) is the first ever audio club/society in Las Vegas.
 Each month, we meet on a Saturday or Sunday afternoon (or early evenings) in the Las Vegas area to discuss audio, have good food and drink, and connect (and network) with fellow audiophiles.
-There's no membership fees at this time.
-And also no rankings.
-Everyone is an equal in the LVAC.
+There is a $30 annual membership fee plus a brief questionaire that is required to be filled out.
 If you are a novice or a dyed-in-the-wool audiophile, you are welcome to join.
 We welcome both locals and tourists alike.
 We will also have special guest speakers (from time to time) from the finest high end audio companies in the world.
 For more info please visit our blog, and contact us at the above email address.

 New Jersey Audio Society